Claim: Photograph seeks help in identifying youths pictured hanging a puppy.

 "My intentions were to highlight the cruelty towards animals portrayed by the two individuals.
 I am strongly against animal cruelty."

 Society for the Prevention of Cruelty to Animals Selangor said they were doing their best to uncover the identity of the individuals in the photo.

 "It is not easy as it came from an online source.
 We are doing what we can and hope the public will be patient."

 In June 2009, four teenagers from Tepic in the Mexican state of Nayarit took pictures and video of themselves torturing and killing a stray dog and posted the results

-For now the details of this photograph remain a mystery to us.
-When this picture was taken, where it was taken, the identities of the two young men shown in the photo, and whether they were ever caught and punished are all unknown.
+For now the details of this photograph remain a mystery to us: When this picture was taken, where it was taken, the identities of the two young men shown in the photo, and whether they were ever caught and punished are all unknown.
 Given that the case is now nearly four years old (or more), it seems unlikely at this remove that the culprits will be identified and punished if that has not already happened.